-Based in New York, Sarah is the Associate Artistic Director of the Jungle Theater in Minneapolis, where she is collaborating with Artistic Director Sarah Rasmussen and her staff to set and implement a vision for the theater’s new work development and audience engagement.
+Based in New York, Sarah is the Associate Artistic Director of the Jungle Theater in Minneapolis, where she is working with Artistic Director Sarah Rasmussen and her staff to set and implement a vision for the theater’s new work development and audience engagement.
 She is also the Associate Artistic Director of the WildWind Performance Lab at Texas Tech University, where she curates the Lab’s workshop series and offers dramaturgical support to visiting playwrights.

-During her time in Louisville, she also produced audio plays for very small audiences with sound designer Stowe Nelson under the moniker Telephonic Literary Union, and the Kentucky Foundation for Women awarded her a grant to support her fiction writing.
+During her time in Louisville, Sarah also produced audio plays for very small audiences with sound designer Stowe Nelson under the moniker Telephonic Literary Union, and the Kentucky Foundation for Women awarded her a grant to support her fiction writing.

 She has worked as a dramaturg at Actors Theatre of Louisville, Ars Nova, the Bushwick Starr, Clubbed Thumb, Denver Center Theatre Company, the Kennedy Center for the Performing Arts, The Lark, Ma-Yi Theater Company, Montana Repertory Theatre, New Dramatists, New York Theatre Workshop, the O’Neill National Playwrights Conference, the Baltic Playwrights Conference (Estonia), Playwrights Horizons, SPACE on Ryder Farm, and on Broadway.
 She teaches in the Department of Dramatic Writing at NYU’s Tisch School of the Arts and is a graduate of Boston College, where she studied theater and creative writing.